 The digestive system runs from your mouth to your rectum (back passage).
-It serves two main functions: the breakdown of food into small parts that the body can use and the disposal of unusable food.
+It serves two main functions:

+- 1. The breakdown of food into small parts that the body can use - 2.
+The disposal of unusable food.

 The muscles in the digestive system walls rhythmically contract and squeeze the food through the system (a process called peristalsis).
 The stomach acts as a reservoir for the food, mixing it with acids and enzymes to start its breakdown.

 The food then moves into the bowel which has two distinct parts, the small intestine and the large intestine.
 The small intestine absorbs the useful parts of the food into the blood stream.
-The remaining food waste now passes through into the large intestine where water is reabsorbed and the faeces are stored until they pass out of the body through the rectum.
+The remaining food waste then passes through into the large intestine where water is reabsorbed and the faeces are stored until they pass out of the body through the rectum.

-What do the automatic nerves do?
+What do the autonomic nerves do?

 The movement of food through the digestive system is controlled mainly by the autonomic nervous system.
-The autonomic nerves keep food moving steadily through the bowel to the rectum.
+The autonomic nerves act to keep food moving steadily through the bowel to the rectum.
 Normally you are unaware of this process.
-These nerves also eliminate faeces on a regular basis.
+These nerves also send messages to the bowel to enable us to eliminate faeces on a regular basis.

-In conditions where the autonomic nerves are impaired, such as Multiple System Atrophy (MSA), the movement of food through the digestive system becomes disrupted.
-The whole process becomes slower, and can be uncomfortable and unpredictable.
-This slowing down results in more water than usual being reabsorbed by the colon which makes faeces hard and difficult to pass.
+In conditions where the autonomic nerves are impaired, such as in MSA, the movement of food through the digestive system becomes disrupted.

+The whole process becomes slower and can be uncomfortable and unpredictable.
+This slowing down results in more water than usual being reabsorbed by the colon.

+This makes faeces hard and difficult to pass.

 The slowing down can also cause bloating or cramp like pain.
-There may be an urgent sensation of the need to go to the toilet.
+There may also be an urgent sensation of the need to go to the toilet or the sensation of needing to open the bowels can be reduced.
+Muscle weakness means pushing stool out can also be difficult.

-What bowel problems can occur when you have MSA?
+Bowel problems and MSA

 Constipation is the most common bowel problem experienced by people with MSA.
-However, a number of people with MSA will experience diarrhoea and some people have fluctuation between constipation and diarrhoea (see points 5, 7 and 9 below).
+However, a number of people with MSA will experience diarrhoea and some people have fluctuation between constipation and diarrhoea.
+These are discussed under the headings below: